richja/paid-notify/readme.md

 1. Add to `sites` directory in `content.js`
 2. Add domain to matches in manifest

-### Gulp
+### Using Gulp tasks
+1. Run `npm install` to get Gulp ready
-Run `gulp` to pack and minify all the files to a zipped folder.
+2. Run `gulp` to pack and minify all the files to a zipped folder.
 Ready to be uploaded.

+Having issues running Gulp from command line?
+Run `npm i -g gulp-cli` and try again